paragao/analyze-financial-docs/README.md

   else:
       upload_object(request, response)
  ```
+ 5. After you add this code, click on **Deploy** so your code will be saved and deployed.

 When calling the StartDocumentAnalysis API we need to provide additional information to the service, such as the source bucket and the object name, what features we want to extract form the text, an Amazon SNS Topic ARN (Amazon Resource Name) which will be used to control wether the job has succeeded or not, and an IAM Role ARN allowing Amazon Textract to publish a message into this topic.
 The last parameter, ClientRequestToken, allows you to re-trigger a specific job (if you send the same token) or make sure that your not accidentally starting the same job over and over again.
 Since this is an asynchronous call, we need to monitor if the job has completed or not.
 In order to do that we will use a loop anf call GetDocumentAnalysis using the JobID returned by our StartDocumentAnalysis API call.
 When the job completes, we use a helper function to upload the object into the *textract_output/* folder.
 Which, as I mentioned earlier, will trigger the second part of our automation.
 Let's talk about it now!